eapearson/kbase-service-orcidlink/docs/api/index.md

 #### GET /info
 Get Service Information

-Returns basic information about the service and its runtime configuration.
+Returns basic information about the service and its configuration.

 <a name="header_input"></a>